mikrovvelle/homework-machinelearning/machineLearning.md

 cmRpartIn <- confusionMatrix(trDeep_tr$classe, predict(trainedRpart, trDeep_tr[,c(-2:-8)]))
 ```

-In sample accuracy of 49.822% is not at all promising.
-Out-of-sample accuracy, with cross-validation, probably won't look much better.
+In-sample accuracy of 49.822% is not at all promising.
+Out-of-sample accuracy checked with cross-validation is worse, as expected.

 ```r